chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 ```

 * Add the following content to the postgres-exporter environment file.
-Update the following parameters for your environment.

-username: admin
-password: admin
-url: admin:admin@localhost

 ```
 DATA_SOURCE_NAME="postgresql://prometheus:prometheus@localhost:5432/postgres"
 ```

-## Step 4: Start Progres Exporter
+## Step 3: Start Postgres Exporter
 Complete the following procedure to start the Exporter service.

 * Connect to your EC2 instance using SSH.

-* Enter the following command to create a systemd service file for exporter using Vim.
+* Enter the following command to create a systemd service file for exporter using vi.
 ```
 vi /etc/systemd/system/postgres_exporter.service
 ```